255BITS/255bits.com/pages/open-source/index.md

 ---
-title: Overview
+title: About
 date: 2016-07-01
 ---

-Our open source efforts are focused on two things:

-* Make deep learning more accessible
-* Productization through web apps
+We care about and support open research and open source efforts.

+Our efforts aim to help deep learning accessibility.